 Problem: Users received “Cannot connect to the configuration database” error when trying to access SharePoint sites!

 Reason: SQL Server services were stopped during a patch installation.
-(In an another case, SQL Server service stopped due to disk space issue!).
+(In another case, SQL Server service stopped due to disk space issue!).

-Solution: Start SQL Server Service!
+Start SQL Server Service!

 - Go to SQL Server Configuration Manager

 - Right click on “SQL Server (MSSQLSERVER)” Service which is in “Stopped” State, and Start it.